roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-05 ****** bydlsloan© She had worn this skirt many times before, sometimes with a thong, sometimes without.
+She had worn this skirt many times before, sometimes with a thong, sometimes without.
 It was very short, of course, and was pleated, hanging loosely off her hips, ending just at the bottom curve of her ass cheeks.
 Because it was loose instead of the tight style she wore so often, it flipped up when she walked and, being so short, revealed more than just a hint of her ass with every step.
 And if she bent over, ass and pussy were there for anyone fortunate enough to be standing behind her.

  The bikini top was made mostly out black fishnet.
 It tied around her back and neck with tiny black white spaghetti straps that contrasted nicely with her dark skin.
 Her nipples were covered by two small circles of black cloth, each about an inch in diameter.
 Everything else was the black fishnet, which naturally covered very little of her breasts.